edwinb-ai/mcnpt/README.md

 The `mcfort` executable expects a file called `input.in` with *four values* in it:

-- Packing fraction, a value between (0, 0.49].
+- Packing fraction, a value between strictly larger than 0 and strictly less than 0.49.
+Any value in between is acceptable.
 This value will determine the density of the system.
 - number of particles, an integer.
 The larger this value, the longer it will take to run a simulation.
 - spacing for S(q), the structure factor needs a spacing value.
 The larger this value, the longer it will take to run a simulation.
 - Number of Monte Carlo cycles, this is the value to use in order to compute the observables.